-In the Spring of 1935 a number of graduate scholarships were established by Ohio State University, one to be assigned to each of the Ohio colleges fully accredited by the North Central Association of Colleges and Secondary Schools.
+In the Spring of 1935 a number of graduate scholarships were established by The Ohio State University, one to be assigned to each of the Ohio colleges fully accredited by the North Central Association of Colleges and Secondary Schools.
 The scholarship entitles the student to the exemption of tuition and fees of all kinds except a matriculation fee.
-Selection is left to the individual colleges. to the individual colleges.
+Selection is left to the individual colleges.